The Short Version

 A 2013 study found that a fast wag does not always mean happiness.
 Fast, narrow wags can indicate agitation or high arousal.
 Slow, broad wags are the most reliable indicator of genuine happiness and friendliness.

 Not every breed wags the same way.
-Tail shape, length, and natural carriage vary by breed, which changes how you should read their signals.
+Tail shape, length, and natural carriage vary drastically across breeds, which shifts their "baseline" position.

 Why do dogs wag their tails?